 Lastly, precautionary measures should be taken during one’s use of a ladder.
-Countless injuries are caused by falling off of ladders.
+Countless injuries due to falling off of ladders.
 From the smallest scrape to broken or dislocated bones, one must be wary when using one of these tools.

-Here are some safety tips with regards to the use of ladders.
+Here are some home safety tips about the use of ladders.

-- For every four (4) feet (1.22 meters) of ladder height, the straight or extension ladder should be placed one (1) foot (0.30 meters) away from the surface that it rests on.
+- For every four (4) feet (1.22 meters) of ladder height, you should place the straight or extension ladder one (1) foot (0.30 meters) away from the surface that it rests on.